Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • Treat sin as something merely naughty, like a childish prank.

-As long as we “feel our pain more deeply than we feel the pain we cause God” we live in disillusionment of what it means to be a follower of Christ.
+It’s important to note that as long as we “feel our pain more deeply than we feel the pain we cause God” we live in disillusionment of what it means to be a follower of Christ.
 And when we apply this to our sexual behavior outside of the sanctity of marriage, we deeply grieve the heart of God when we dabble in “deeds of darkness.”

 What about you?
-Are you showing in open as well as in private that you “hate what is evil” and are you working to “cling to what is good?”
+Are you showing in open as well as in private that you “hate what is evil”?
+And are you working to “cling to what is good?”
 (Romans 12:9)

-Sexuality experienced by the husband and wife in the covenant relationship of marriage (with no one else being involved in any other form) is wonderful, beautiful, and blessed by God.
+Sexuality experienced by the husband and wife in the covenant relationship of marriage (with no one else being involved in any other form) is wonderful, and is blessed by God.
 There are references throughout the Bible of the Lord’s blessing upon those who are married and keep their minds and be “undefiled”.

 Now before we say what we’re going to say next, please understand one thing.
 There are some women who are participating in “deeds of darkness” concerning where they invest their energies outside of the marriage, as well as men (especially when it comes to chat room behavior and emotional affairs).
 So the following advice can be turned around where appropriate.

-TO HUSBANDS:
+ALSO, HERE’S SOMETHING ADDRESSED TO HUSBANDS:

 “If you want to change, recognize that you’re impure because you’ve diluted God’s standard of sexual purity with your own.
 God’s standard is that we avoid every hint of sexual immorality in our lives.
-Because our own standards on sexual purity have been mixed with God’s and since many Christians don’t read their Bibles very often, many men have no clue about God’s standard for purity” (from the book “Every Man’s Battle” by Stephen Arterburn and Fred Stoeker — which we highly recommend you read to help you win victory in this battle Preview or purchase this book now).
+Because our own standards on sexual purity have been mixed with God’s and since many Christians don’t read their Bibles very often, many men have no clue about God’s standard for purity.”
+(This comes from the book Every Man’s Battle written by Stephen Arterburn and Fred Stoeker.)

 FOR HUSBANDS AND WIVES:

-Did you know that we’re commanded to avoid sexual impurity in nearly every book of the New Testament?
-Jesus used scriptures to combat the devil, so why shouldn’t we?
-Here are several to help you: Matthew 5:27-28; Mark 7:20-23; Acts 15:29; Romans 13:13; 1 Corinthians 5:11; 1 Corinthians 6:13; 1 Corinthians 6:18-19; 2 Corinthians 12:21; Galatians 5:16-21; Ephesians 5:3-4; Philippians 4:8; Colossians 3:5-8; 1 Thessalonians 4:3-5; Titus 2:11-14; Hebrews 12:16; Hebrews 13:4; James 1:13-15; James 1:21; 1 Peter 4:1-3; Jude 7; Revelation 2:14; Revelation 2:20; Revelation 21:8.
+Matthew 5:27-28; Mark 7:20-23; Acts 15:29; Romans 13:13; 1 Corinthians 5:11; 1 Corinthians 6:13.
+Plus there is: 1 Corinthians 6:18-19; 2 Corinthians 12:21; Galatians 5:16-21; Ephesians 5:3-4; Philippians 4:8; Colossians 3:5-8; 1 Thessalonians 4:3-5; Titus 2:11-14; Hebrews 12:16; Hebrews 13:4; James 1:13-15; James 1:21; 1 Peter 4:1-3; Jude 7; Revelation 2:14; Revelation 2:20; and Revelation 21:8.

 “Healing occurs once sin is exposed because the power is broken.”